-- What is the travel-time category with the biggest percent of commuters?
-Five categories Three categories
+l. what is the travel-time category with the biggest percent of commuters?
+Five categories Three categories 2.
 Which category has the smallest percent of people?
-Five categories Three categories

-How does regrouping the categories change your impression of people's travel time to work? - 4.
+Five categories Three categories 3.
+How does regrouping the categories change your impression of people's travel time to work?

+- 4 Milish group would you recommend the mayon feare on if he - 4.
 Which group would you recommend the mayor focus on if he starts a program to cut commuting time?
 Why?